pupil-labs/hmd-eyes/docs/Developer.md

 ## Calibration

-In order to know what someone is looking at in the scene, we must to establish a mapping between pupil and gaze positions.
-This is what we call calibration.
-The calibration process establishes a mapping from pupil to gaze coordinates, based on a 3d representation of the eyes.
+In order to know what someone is looking at in the scene, we must establish a mapping between pupil positions and the gaze point.

-Once the communication between Unity and Pupil Capture has been established, you are ready to calibrate.
-Before you calibrate you will need to ensure that and that eyes are well captured.
+Once the communication between Unity and Pupil Capture has been setup, you are ready to calibrate.
+Before you calibrate you will need to ensure that eyes are well captured.

-Use the `FrameVisualizer` component to check that you are capturing a good image of the eye.
+Use the `FrameVisualizer` component to check that you are capturing a good image in particular of the pupil of the eye.
 You may need to adjust the headset to ensure you can see the eye in all ranges of eye movements.
 Additionally you need to check the confidence and quality of the pupil detection inside Pupil Capture.

 ![Before Starting A Calibration](BeforeStartingCalibration.png)

 We provided the `CalibrationController` component, based on the `Calibration` class.
-While the `CalibrationController` guides through the process and acts as an interface, while the `Calibration` itself handles the communication with Pupil Capture.
+The `CalibrationController` guides through the process and acts as an interface, while the `Calibration` itself handles the communication with Pupil Capture.

-As all *Listeners* and other high level components the `CalibrationController` needs access to the PupilConnection object.
-Additionally setting the camera object makes sure that the calibration happens in camera space and is independent of head movements.
+As all *Listeners* and other high level components the `CalibrationController` needs access to the Pupil Connection object.
+Additionally assigning the camera object makes sure that the calibration happens in camera space and is independent of head movements.

 ![Calibration Controller](CalibrationController.png)